The Refrigeration Cycle Explained

-Check out a short podcast episode explaining the refrigeration cycle
+Check out a short podcast episode explaining refrigeration cycles

-Now that we have hammered down the major components let's put the cycle together as one.
+Now that we have hammered down the major refrigeration cycle components, let's put the refrigeration cycle together as one.

-On call for cooling or refrigeration the compressor starts.
-The compressor, acting as a pump will pressurize vapour refrigerant into a high pressure high temperature gas into the discharge line.
+On call for cooling or refrigeration, the compressor starts.
+The compressor, acting as a pump, will pressurize vapor refrigerant into a high-pressure high-temperature gas into the discharge line.

-The vapour refrigerant in the discharge line is superheated.
-The discharge line feeds refrigerant into the condenser, as refrigerant moves through the condenser the gas is cooled to remove the super heat.
-The refrigerant moves into a saturated state (liquid and vapour at the same time) once it is de-superheated.
-At this point, further heat is removed, the refrigerant becomes a sub-cooled liquid as its temperature is now below its boiling or saturation point.
+The refrigerant moves into a saturated state (liquid and vapor at the same time) once it is de-superheated.
+At this point, further heat is removed, and the refrigerant becomes a sub-cooled liquid as its temperature is now below its boiling or saturation point.

-The sub-cooled liquid enters the liquid line, at this point still at a high pressure but reduced temperature.
-The sub-cooled liquid moves through the metering device dropping its pressure and temperature as it flashes into the evaporator.
+The sub-cooled liquid enters the liquid line.
+At this point, still at high pressure but reduced temperature.
+The sub-cooled liquid moves through the metering device, dropping its pressure and temperature as it flashes into the evaporator.
 As air passes over the evaporator coil, the refrigerant absorbs heat.

-- The compressor acts as a vapour pump to move refrigerant around the system.
+- The compressor acts as a vapor pump to move refrigerant around the system.
 A compressor is not designed to pump liquid.

 - The condenser rejects heat picked up from the system (evaporator and compressor) and is responsible for ensuring that the refrigerant leaving is a sub-cooled liquid.

-- The metering device regulates liquid refrigerant into the evaporator lowering the temperature and pressure.
-It is flashed into the evaporator as 75% liquid and 25% vapour as a rule of thumb.
+- The metering device regulates high-pressure liquid refrigerant into the evaporator lowering the temperature and pressure.
+It is flashed into the evaporator as 75% liquid and 25% vapor as a rule of thumb.

-- The evaporator absorbs heat, from air in a home for example, boiling off the remaining liquid refrigerant.
+- The evaporator absorbs heat from air in a home, for example, boiling off the remaining liquid refrigerant.
 The refrigerant picks up additional heat, the added heat is known as superheat.
-The superheated vapour moves into the suction line and back to the compressor.
+The superheated vapor moves into the suction line and back to the compressor.

-As we have covered the four major components, there are a few additional components that are important within a system we will cover as bonus material.
+As we have covered the four major components, a few additional components are important within a system we will cover as bonus material.

-At minimum, systems should be outfitted with high and low pressure switches to protect the compressor.
-There are many safety switches that we could discuss but high and low pressure cut out is super important to any system.
+At a minimum, systems should be outfitted with high and low-pressure switches to protect the compressor.
+We could discuss many safety switches, but high and low pressure cut out is super important to any system.

 High Pressure Switch